Nishant-Dwivedi/Nishant-Dwivedi/README.md

 ## Rapidfire
-- 🌱 I’m currently learning NextJS.
+- 🌱 I’m currently exploring SSR using NextJS.

-- 🎯 My favourite leisure activity is reading  blogs about Javascript and related technologies.
+- 🎯 In my free time, i like to read blogs about Javascript and and everything that's going on with its ecosystem since things change rapidly in web development.

 - ⚡ I'm always open to collaborating on exciting projects.
 Hit me up if you have anything interesting in mind.